wikid24/ffxiv_mmd_tools_helper/README.md

 For now, [download here](https://github.com/wikid24/ffxiv_mmd_tools_helper/releases), check the [install guide](https://github.com/wikid24/ffxiv_mmd_tools_helper#how-to-install), simple [60 second conversion](https://github.com/wikid24/ffxiv_mmd_tools_helper#how-to-rig-a-character-and-get-it-dancing-less-than-60-seconds-my-new-workflow) tutorial, and the [frequently asked questions](https://github.com/wikid24/ffxiv_mmd_tools_helper#frequently-asked-questions) below.

-While this tool is geared towards FFXIV model conversion to MMD, the majority of it's features can be used on any models that leverage MMD Tools.
+While this tool is geared towards FFXIV model conversion to MMD, the majority of it's features can be used on any models that leverage the [MMD Tools](https://github.com/UuuNyaa/blender_mmd_tools) addon for Blender.

 If you have questions you can find me (wikid24) in Discord on [XIV Tools](https://discord.gg/xivtools) mostly active in  #xat-discussion channel.